 The need to abide by a routine – be it with the help from planners, task apps or lists galore (I’ve done it all) – has become a chronic disability, crippling my ability to spontaneously ‘enjoy life’.
 Or as I like to call it: Being unprepared.

 Having a regular routine keeps me structured and calm.
-I discovered this during my last year of University that being neat and organised actually helped me gather my thoughts better – from planners to task apps and lists galore – I’ve done it all.
+I discovered this during my last year of University that being neat and organised actually helped me gather my thoughts better.

 Growing up a chronic overthinker has led me to quiver at the slightest indications of stress, making me quake and fret over things ranging from house-break ins to something as inconsequential as not getting enough sleep for the night.
-(Sleep dread’s a real thing by the way, not kidding).
+(Sleep dread’s a real thing).

 And though I am aware that these scenarios – as laughable as they sound – may seem far-fetched, they certainly pull their weight during 1am nights of insomnia as I toss and turn on a bed seemingly made of stone.
 My resolution?
 Establish coping mechanisms such as wind-up and wind-down routines to move the day/night along with minimal drama.

 As such, I have tackled my nights with hot milk and a soothing audiobook.
 As for my mornings at the office, every morning goes the same way.
 It also helps that my office is blissfully invigorating, with the perfect 24-degreed indoors and Ennio Morricone on the Bluetooth speakers – One of the finest pairings if there ever was one.

 And being a chronic over-thinker doesn’t only affect my sleep.
 If you have ever spoken to me, you’d understand that my speech can get incredibly interrupted – at times garbled – with me sometimes forgetting to breathe, compulsively flitting from one topic to the next without any semblance of structure.